Kanban-Zai/kanban-zai-version-1.0/README.md

 What is a module?

-Modules a pre-packaged collections of Kanban-Zai concepts and ideas that you might want to include in yout process.
+Modules a pre-packaged collections of Kanban-Zai concepts and ideas that you might want to include in your process.

 The rules of extension: